COVID-19 Response Resource

 - Persons who are ill must stay home unless seeking medical attention

-- EPI will continue offering field trip transportation.
+- EPI will offering field trip transportation with enhanced procedures.
 Contact us for more information.

 Community Services - Day Habilitation Services